ajanoni/kotlin-api-test/cli/README.md

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using:

+Make sure that your docker is configured with 4GB of memory at least

 ```shell script
 ../gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true
 ```